-Emma Sutton found her passion for sustainable architecture while studying at Hampshire College.
+Emma Sutton (she/her) found her passion for sustainable architecture while studying at Hampshire College.
 Emma’s studies revolved around sustainability and universal accessibility.
 As an undergraduate, Emma worked on a range of projects including reports on the state of sustainable architecture and aging in place, as well as a collaboration to design and construct a library and studio apartment for a social justice educator.
 After completing her BA in 2017, Emma moved from the east coast to Seattle.
 She believes architecture can promote self-sufficiency with conscientious, responsive, and communicative design.
 Through her work and local civic engagement, she enjoys learning about the future of Seattle’s built environment.
 In her free-time, Emma finds herself reading, collaborating on projects with friends, and exploring new places with her husband.